 Exposure to competing canons

 Though I was a fundamentalist by conviction, I was also very curious and tried to be widely read.
-I was a fundamentalist by conviction, but I was still very curious and tried to be widely read.
 As a result, I came across arguments that many other Christadelphians wouldn’t have.
 I may have hidden them away in a corner of my mind or rejected them, but I still heard about them.

 In particular, I followed Christian blogs which approached the Bible in a more scholarly way than most Christadelphians.
 I was also involved in Bible software development, which brought me into contact with a group of committed Christians who were very different from me.